NewYorkCityCouncil/council.nyc.gov/docs/REPORTS.md

 ### Editing a report

-To add/edit a report, go to the main site's WordPress Admin > Reports.
+To add/edit a report, go to the primary site's Admin > Reports.

 Edit the page content as you would a regular page.
 The following settings will determine how the report page appears in the table of contents: